hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 Before you begin, you must download the required HP Helion OpenStack installation package(s):

-1. Log in to your install system as root:

-        sudo su -

-2. Register and then log in to download the required installation package(s) from [HP Helion OpenStack product installation](https://helion.hpwsportal.com/#/Product/%7B%22productId%22%3A%221247%22%7D/Show).
+1. Register and then log in to download the required installation package(s) from [HP Helion OpenStack product installation](https://helion.hpwsportal.com/#/Product/%7B%22productId%22%3A%221247%22%7D/Show).

 	* **For KVM installs**